Showing posts with label Wisdom. Show all posts

 Friday, October 11, 2024

-October 11th - Knowing where to go and how to get there
+October 11th - Wisdom: Knowing where to go and how to get there

 The story...

-The three quotes below, Just for today..., are pearls of personal wisdom that were shared from three people who lived them out in reality.
-I've benefited much from others like them - you have the opportunity to do likewise.
+The quoted below, Just for today..., are pearls of personal wisdom that were shared from three souls who lived them out in reality.
+I've benefited much from others like them - you have the opportunity to receive too.
 Most of my knowledge, and wisdom too, seems to have come from others rather than garnered from my own experiences, thoughts, imagination, and ideas.

 My favorite definition for wisdom is: "knowing where to go and how to get there."
-I must've first heard this definition in my 30's and I've retained it into my 60's - It's sufficed.
-It feels like my own yet I heard it from another.
+I believe that I first heard this definition in my 30's and I've retained it into my 60's - It's sufficed.
+It feels like my own; yet, I heard it from another.
 I heard the definition of God as "That than which their is no greater" - It's sufficed.
 My framework, world view, or model of truth has been developed over a lifetime.
-Yet, sometimes reality, and others, will speak truth that'll "rock my boat" and help me to more honestly and rightly view history, life, and the future.
-This's happened often while walking side-by-side through life with my close friends and through reflection on the truth that God has revealed through His recorded Word.
+However, sometime reality will speak truth that'll "rock my boat" and help me to more honestly and rightly view history, life, and future.
+Often this happens while walking side-by-side with my close friends and through reflection on the truth that God has revealed through His recorded Word.

 Amen means truly.
 People within the only church in town will often say "amen" when they hear the proclamation of what's true.
 It's a good thing to freely walk in the reality of the love of God in Christ.